EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation.rst

       import sys; sys.executable

-   It shows the path of the python executable QGIS is using, usually ``/usr/bin/python3``.
-It should be the same path as the command ``which python3`` executed in the Terminal returns!
+   It shows the path of the python executable that QGIS is using, usually it is ``/usr/bin/python3``.
+   We need to ensure that additional python packages get installed into the same python environment.
+   This is the case if the command ``which python3`` returns the path of the python executable shown in QGIS!

+   If not, please use the full path, e.g. ``/usr/bin/python3`` instead of ``python3`` in the following steps.

    Close QGIS.

 #.
 Create a `virtual python environment <https://docs.python.org/3/library/venv.html>`_ in a directory of your choice (e.g. ``~/.virtualenvs/enmapbox``):